 Operating profit most importantly sustains your cash flow, pays the bills, allows you to further develop the business and should leave you with a healthy profit after drawing your wages.

-The real key to just how large The Second Profit is related to the lessons of the First and Third Profits.
+The real key to just how large operating profit is related to the lessons of the First and Third Profits.
 Put simply the keys to strong operating profits are how well you control the cost of the goods and services you offer and how well you price them.

 Do the math.
 You are much better off and your business is stronger selling a lower number of products or services at a higher margin than going for volume at a discount.

 Treat cost controls and buying as seriously as sales, manage your stocks to achieve maximum stock turn at minimum inventory.
 Establish and monitor your KPI’s.
 Motivate and reward your staff.
 Build a happy and united team.

-This Third Profit if planned carefully and executed well will bring you a profit as relatively easy and large as your First Profit.
-We are talking here of your exit strategy, the day you sell your business.
+If planned carefully and executed well, your exit strategy will bring you a profit as relatively easy and large as your first profit.
 Whilst this seems a long way off when you start your business, you should be planning and working towards the exit every day.

 The profit you gain from selling the business will directly reflect the desirability of your business to a potential buyer.
 That buyer will need to be very comfortable with your business if you are looking for a premium priced exit.

 From day one work to a detailed financial budget and business plan, report against it monthly; draw up detailed monthly accounts, (it’s so easy today), hold monthly board meetings with an agenda and minutes, even if the directors are you and your wife.
 File all tax returns and corporate documents on time and constantly update your corporate register.
 Imagine how comforting 3, 5 or 10 years of such well-maintained records are to a potential buyer.